shubham181196/Event-Manager/README.md

 	<li><b>React JS</b></li>
 	<li><b>AI/ML</b></li>
 </ul>
-<h2> Projects with installation support and code explaination for Premium contact phone: +919535688928 gmail: puneethreddy951@gmail.com or visit :<a href="http://www.projectswall.com/">Projects Wall</a></h2>

 # Event-site
 helps to register an users for on events conducted in college fests with simple logic with secured way